Teagan-Brohman/traineeDatabase/DEPLOYMENT_README.txt

 SERVER COMPUTER (Running START_SERVER.bat):
 -------------------------------------------
 ✓ Windows 7 or higher
-✓ Python 3.11 or 3.12 (64-bit) - For offline installation
+✓ Python 3.10-3.13 (64-bit) - For offline installation with bundled wheels
-  OR Python 3.10+ with internet connection
+  OR use bundled WinPython (no Python installation required) OR any Python 3.10+ with internet connection
-✓ 600 MB free disk space (includes 56 MB wheels)
+✓ 750 MB free disk space
+  - 108 MB wheels
+  - ~23 MB WinPython (if bundled)
+  - ~600 MB for venv and application
-✓ Network connection (for team access)
-✓ Port 8000 available
+✓ Network connection (for team access, not required for setup if using wheels) ✓ Port 8000 available
-✓ No C++ build tools required (with bundled wheels)
+✓ No C++ build tools required
+✓ No admin rights required (with WinPython)

 CLIENT COMPUTERS (Accessing via browser):
 -----------------------------------------